mgarythomas/mgarythomas.github.io/content/engineering/vibe-coding/index.md

 |------|-------------|
 | uizard | A tool that allows you to create a product UX flow using natural language prompts.
 Part of the Miro product family |
 | galileo.ai| Another design tool that can create designs by prompting or the upload or images |

+I haven't really looked into this section yet.